belowlab/drive/docs/source/index.rst

 Contact:
 --------
-If you have any questions about DRIVE, you can either post an issue on the Github issues page or you can contact us at the email address, insert email here.
+If you have any questions about DRIVE, you can either post an issue on the Github issues page.

 .. toctree::
    :maxdepth: 2